 Sipple’s syndrome; Sipple syndrome; MEN 2a

-MEN2A is caused by a defect in the RET gene, found on chromosome 10.
+MEN2A is caused by an abnormality in the RET gene, found on chromosome 10.
 Knowing the exact abnormality in the RET gene can help predict the types of tumours/cancers a patient is at risk of developing.
-For example, some faults in the RET gene are associated with MEN2A, some with MEN2B, whereas others are associated with the development of hereditary thyroid cancer' data-content='1343' >familial medullary thyroid cancer only.
-Understanding this can help guide the management of people who are found to have the gene fault; in particular, to decide the best timing for thyroid surgery, and to consider what other risks they should be screened for.
+For example, some changes in the RET gene are associated with MEN2A, some with MEN2B, whereas others are associated with the development of hereditary thyroid cancer or familial medullary thyroid cancer only.
+Understanding this can help guide the management of people who are found to have these changes in the RET gene;in particular, to decide the best timing for thyroid surgery, and to consider what other conditions they should be screened for.

 There are three types of hormone-secreting tumours that can develop in MEN2A: